Dream characters: they’re all you

-They’re all you because they’re all products of your imagination — in fact, your dreams and imagination share the same brain cells for their processing.
-Some things in your dreams can originate from outside of you, in my opinion (it’s not a view accepted by conventional science), but one way or another it all has to be received and turned into dream imagery.
+They’re all you because they’re all products of your imagination giving shape and form to aspects of yourself.
+In fact, your dreams and imagination share the same brain cells for their processing.
+Some things in your dreams can originate from outside of you, but one way or another it all has to be received in the mind and turned into dream imagery.
+Which means it’s all coming from inside you.

-A dream can sum up something in one image, but is more likely to use groups of characters to represent related groupings.
-For example, a group of students fighting or raising a fuss can symbolize turbulent thoughts about something that happened at school.
-But if the dream focuses on a particular student, it’s more likely to connect symbolically with something singular, such as feelings about a particular person.
+A dream is more likely to use groups of characters to represent related groupings.
+For example, a group of students or co-workers fighting can symbolize turbulent thoughts about something that happened at school or work.
+But if the dream focuses on a particular student, it’s more likely to connect symbolically with something singular, such as a feeling about a situation or person.
 It’s a general tendency to note about dream storytelling.

 Groups of characters can symbolize ideas like “in general,” “group effort,” and “group opinion.”
 Our lives are shaped by our roles in society and interactions with groups.
-Dreams use groups of characters to tell stories about how you interact with specific groups such as family members, classmates, and co-workers, and interact socially and with society.
+Dreams use groups of characters to tell stories about how you interact with specific groups such as family members, friends, classmates, and co-workers.

 Groups of dream characters can be used to show you how you act and react among groups of people, or where your place is among the masses or within a particular group such as a social circle.
 For example, if a dream wants to address the subject of your place in society, it can show you among thousands of people in a stadium and they all play one role: to represent society.

-The rule of thumb is, if the dream populates the story with groups of people you know, you look that direction, at your outer life events and circumstances with them, for the source.
-Fictional characters are more likely to be part of your inner life.
-Specific people are more like to connect symbolically with specific subjects, and people in general are more likely to connect with general subjects.
+The rule of hand is, if the dream populates the story with groups of people you know, look for the subject or source of the dream first in your outer life events and circumstances with them.
+Then explore your inner life thoughts and feelings.
+Fictional characters are more likely in stories that begin with inner life and go deeper into the roots of your mind and psyche.
+Specific people tend to connect symbolically with specific subjects, and people in general tend to connect with general subjects.

-Dreams can use a storytelling tactic where some members fill in for the entire group.
-I’ve interpreted dreams where one member of a family represents all of them (usually the youngest, oldest, or most identifiable member.)
-I interpreted one where every single cousin from among a large group of them watch the dreamer dry hump one of her cousins.
-It symbolizes her feeling that her cousins know every intimate detail of her life and blab about it.
+Dreams can use a storytelling tactic where some members fill in for the entire group, such as when one member of a family represents all of them (usually the youngest, oldest, or most identifiable member.)
+A dream could use a coach to represent an entire team, or a pastor to represent the congregation.
+In a very memorable dream I helped to interpret, the dreamer dry humps her cousin as every other cousin from her large family looks on.
+It symbolizes her feeling that her cousins know every intimate detail about her life.
+They’re presented as a group to mean “all my cousins.”

-Take the example of the dream a man has about driving high-speed while rounding a sharp turn.
-He looks over and sees a group of contractors he manages at work driving alongside him in a truck and reaching through his window to grab his steering wheel.
-He battles to hold the dangerous turn while fending off the workers, which he manages.
-The dream symbolizes a situation where the contractors he manages are constantly trying to dictate to him how to do things and he has to fend them off while keeping control of a fast-moving project.
-The dream picks out a small group of them to symbolize them all.
+A construction manager dreams he’s driving high-speed while rounding a sharp curve.
+He looks over and sees a group of contractors he manages at work driving alongside him.
+The main guy reaches through his window to grab his steering wheel.
+He fends off the contractor while barely staying on the road.
+The dream symbolizes a situation where the contractors he manages are constantly trying to dictate to him how to do things, and he has to fend them off while keeping control of a fast-moving project.
+The dream sums up the situation in the image of the main guy trying to grab his steering, meaning take control.
+The dream picks one group of contractor to symbolize all of them.

 The spectrum of what dream characters symbolize is as broad as an ocean.
 Be sure to read the chapter on dream symbolism to get the gist of how it works.
-For now, here’s a quick rundown.
-These interpretations are understood in the context of an overall dream and the person’s life and are only summaries.
+Here’s a quick rundown.
+These interpretations are understood in the context of an overall dream and the person’s life, and are summaries.

-- Dream Character: Walrus in a cage in the dreamer’s garage.
-The walrus satirically represents her mother, who’s a “load to deal with,” especially when she visits the dreamer’s home.
+- A walrus in a cage in the dreamer’s garage.
+The walrus represents her mother, who’s a “load to deal with,” especially when she visits the dreamer’s home.
 The dreamer would like to keep her under control and at a distance, symbolized respectively by the cage and the garage.
 The walrus is a satirical representation of the dreamer’s mother.

 - The Grim Reaper: Tied to an experience of toying with death, a message that’s amplified.

-- Man with gun shoots dreamer in the head and kills him.
+- A man with gun shoots dreamer in the head and kills him.
 The man symbolizes the dreamer’s deep desire to change himself.
 He’s stuck and needs a dramatic jolt.

 - Charon the Ferryman: Symbolizes the idea of moving on from the past.